mrPjer/multiform/README.md

 ## License

 This project is released under the GPLv3 license.
-The terms of the license are available in the file `LICENSE`.
+The terms of the license are available in the file [LICENSE.txt](LICENSE.txt).